A bus used for the Hajj from Dagestan in the 1990s and early 2000s in the village of Khushtada (Dagestan, Russia), 2024

 Bag.
 Received as gift in Istanbul (Turkey), 2019

-A keychain with an image of the Kaaba and the Prophet’s Mosque in Medina.
-Purchased in Medina (Saudi Arabia), 2002
+A keychain with an image of the Kaaba and the Prophet’s Mosque in Madinah.
+Purchased in Madinah (Saudi Arabia), 2002